neoforged/.github/primers/26.2/index.md

         - `isGlFormatInteger` - Returns whether the format is backed by an integer-like data type.
         - `isFormatNormalized` - Returns whether the format uses normalized data.
         - `toGlInternalId`, `toGlExternalId`, `toGlType` now take in a `GpuFormat` instead of the `TextureFormat`
+    - `GlProgram#setupUniforms` -> `setupBindGroupLayouts`, now taking a list of `BindGroupLayout`s instead of uniforms and samplers directly
     - `GlStateManager`
         - `_blendEquationSeparate`, `glBlendEquationSeparate` - Sets the blend mode of the RGB and alpha channels.
         - `$BlendState`